Wjonke/Sprint-Challenge-React-Wars/README.md

 In this challenge, create a web page that presents a styled list of Star Wars characters.
 Being able to render out data to a web page is a large part of what JavaScript developers do, this challenge assesses your ability to achieve such a task.

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JS library that allows us to modify a shadow DOM, then rendering only the changes to state into the actual DOM.
+Greatly impoving the functionality and speed of data. solves the problem of handling rapily changing data.

 - [ ] What does it mean to _think_ in react?

+That refers to how the data passes through the app with props and state, You would change youre way of thinking to reflect these principles.

 - [ ] Describe state.

+State is the data that is ready to render at this moment

 - [ ] Describe props.

+Props is the vehicle through which state travels through the app and data is shared between components

 ## Project Set Up